If horseracing is a sport, then that word must be redefined, for the competitive racing of horses resembles no other accepted sport on the planet:

 In what other sport are the athletes drugged and doped without consent?

-In what other sport are the athletes whipped for motivation?
+In what other sport are the athletes whipped – beaten – for motivation?

-In what other sport are the athletes regularly dying on the playing field?
+In what other sport are the athletes routinely dying on the field of play – and after, having the rest of the day’s festivities continue?

-In what other sport are most of the retired brutally slaughtered for their meat?
+In what other sport are most of the athletes brutally and violently destroyed once their careers have come to an end?

 – Patrick Battuello